 Despite being a highly relational form of entrepreneurial finance (Brown et al., 2019), research on the interplay between entrepreneurs and online communities appears to be fragmented as only a few studies have been dedicated to the investigation of the intersection between virtual communities, meant as “an online social network in which community members interact with each other” (Cai et al., 2019, pg.5) and equity crowdfunding as a means to offer “entrepreneurs an online social media marketplace where they can access numerous potential investors,” (Estrin et al., 2018, pg.
 425).
 Certainly, the theme should be one of the most topical within entrepreneurship with scholars and in particular within the entrepreneurial finance segment.
 Virtual communities are in fact ubiquitous vis-á-vis the entrepreneurial process.
 For example, they provide the entrepreneur with feedback allowing him/her to fine-tune the project accordingly.
 They are the sounding board on which the entrepreneur builds the brand story, crafting its values as the clue for the identity of that community.
-They are the capital providers for the new venture to take off.
+They are also the capital providers for the new venture to take off.
 The embedded mechanism which makes this possible is social capital as defined above.
 This opens up a new perspective through which looking at equity crowdfunding not only as a funding strategy but also as an effectuation process.
 In tapping into the wealth of the crowd (Burtch et al., 2013), project initiators like entrepreneurs create grassroots movements tied together by the fact they to pledge in projects they believe in.
 This is why Mollick and Rubb (2016), in analysing the role of crowdfunding as a driver to democratize innovation, talk about grassroots innovation as in working together, project owners and backers, toward a horizon of shared values get beyond the market value in itself of those projects:

 Therefore the question: due to its grassroots nature, can equity crowdfunding play a role as a social and economic development strategy?
 Generally speaking, equity crowdfunding resonates well with the utilitarian ethos of reform and social improvement (Shneor and Torjesen, 2020).
 Indeed, the idea that a greater sum of happiness affects a greater number of people in society (i.e. the utilitarian view) applies to equity crowdfunding as per the democratizing aspect of opening access to finance to a diffused number of entrepreneurs whose projects are validated by a crowd of people investing in them thus allowing a greater resources allocation efficiencies.
 In fact, equity crowdfunding disrupts the traditional entrepreneurial finance oligopoly by giving more entrepreneurs new opportunities to launch their projects, especially to the ones belonging to the weaker segments of population in society; in turn, it provides more people in society with the possibility to take part in the entrepreneurial process thus influencing it.
 In other words, they help the supply of new products and services to align to societal aspirations and desires and this, in turn, would minimize inequalities in the long term by fostering inclusion (Sabia, 2021).
-Such an aspect, that draws its strength from the active participation of people in terms of money and ideas, is particular relevant in view of the possibility of entrepreneurial projects to serve part of the population which have not been served by public institutions (e.g. healthcare, education, energy, and funding for communal expenses).
+Such an aspect, then draws its strength from the active participation of people in terms of money and ideas, is particular relevant in view of the possibility of entrepreneurial projects to serve part of the population which have not been served by public institutions (e.g. healthcare, education, energy, and funding for communal expenses).